-In anticipation of No Time To Die, we will be revisiting and ranking Daniel Craig ’s best James Bond films before his run as the character comes to an end.
+We revisit and rank Daniel Craig ’s best James Bond movies as his run as the character comes to an end.

 4. QUANTUM OF SOLACE